Daas335b/Codepath.week7/README.md

  <img src="https://github.com/Daas335b/Codepath.week7/blob/master/cp.wk7.xss.gif">

  Steps to recreate: I logged into wordpress as admin.http://wpdistillery.vm/wp-admin I went to a page I created.
 In the comment section I wrote the following xss <svg/onload=alert('hacker')>
- Affected source code: http://klikki.fi/adv/wordpress2.html CVE-2015-3440
+ Affected source code: WordPress 4.2 http://klikki.fi/adv/wordpress2.html CVE-2015-3440
 Link 1
  Summary:
-2. Vulnerability types: large Media file with XSS Tested in version: 4.2
+2. Vulnerability types: Large Media file with XSS Tested in version: 4.2
   Fixed in version: 4.7.3
  GIF Walkthrough:

  Steps to recreate: I downloaded a large image file from the internet.
 One that was more than 2mb.
 I changed the name of the file to what I wanted to inject.
 I logged into wordpress as admin.http://wpdistillery.vm/wp-admin and went to the media page where I dragged my large file with the name <svg/onload=alert('5')>

-Pentesting Report
+Affected source code:
+ Link 1

 3. (Required) Vulnerability Name is Denial of Service DOS, CVE-2018-6389
  Summary:
  Vulnerability types: